tempranova/turtlerp/README.md

 Recently Done

+- // Refactor into components and scripts, using XML more effectively
+- // "RP Mode" like IRP, turning off all frames except chat
 - // 1000+ character descriptions getting cut off in scrollbar
 - // Fix with wrong icons being selected when filtering
 - // Refactoring tooltip generation to be robust